planeks/fastapi-monolith-boilerplate/README.md

 # fastapi-monolith-boilerplate
-A boilerplate for FastAPI monolith application
+A boilerplate for the FastAPI monolith application